Jivl00/KIV_ANLP/cv03/README.md

 In the case of the CNN models, maybe the projection helps the model with feature extraction?

 Most of this "statistics" was done only on runs better than 0.6 final test accuracy.
-I also did not include that many figures form the W&B, since they are mostly made only form the first 50 runs, and that can be quite misleading.
+I also did not include that many figures from the W&B, since they are mostly made only from the first 50 runs, and that can be quite misleading.

 # NOTE:

 I had major struggles with the WandB connection.
 The connection would break quite often, so most of my runs just timed out and exceeded the wall time.

 Yeah, this task was a technological hell for me.
 Now the kiv gitlab isn't working, so I can´t push my results.
-I really frustrated.
+I am really frustrated.

 My biggest takeaway from this task is that I hate distributed computing.
 I miss the old PPA days, when I could see my results